 Agritourism activities including buying produce directly from the farm, tours, education programs, promotion and seasonal events and activities, “u-pick” sales, navigating a corn maze, feeding animals, or lodging in a dwelling that pre-existed the Williamson Act contract where such lodging includes recreation, education, and other programs designed to promote the on- and off-site agricultural uses.

-Home occupation enterprises conducted entirely within existing conventional single-family residential structures as determined by the Planning Director, and operated by permanent residents.
+Home occupation enterprises conducted entirely within existing conventional single-family residential structures as determined by the Planning Director and operated by permanent residents.
 Home enterprises on contracted lands shall not create any significant traffic impacts that affect contracted parcels.

+Any other use proposed by the owner, found to be compatible with and will not displace the existing agricultural production use, by review of the Agricultural Preserve Administrator and shall be limited to 5% of the parcel size, not to exceed 5-acre of the parcel in which it is resides.
+This proposal shall be in writing for review and determination of compatibly by the Administrator prior to the establishment of the use on the contracted land.
+Appeals of this determination shall be determined by the board.

 Residential Uses

+Residential structures on contracted land should be occupied by persons directly engaged in the commercial agricultural operation.
+However, if due to changes in the Agricultural use, farm labor is no longer necessary, these residential structures may be rented or leased on a long-term basis (30-days or more).
+No new residential dwelling permits will be issued to a contracted parcel for the use as a rental.

-Any residential structure on contracted land must be occupied by persons directly engaged in the commercial agricultural operation.
-Landowners who lease their land for commercial agricultural uses may reside on a permanent or temporary basis on contracted land to monitor the lease arrangement and provisions pursuant to this restriction.
+Additionally, Landowners who lease their land for commercial agricultural uses may reside on a permanent or temporary basis on contracted land to monitor the lease arrangement and provisions pursuant to this restriction.

 No new residential dwelling permits may be issued to a contracted parcel, unless the parcel is in full compliance with state law, these Rules, other County policies or the terms in the Williamson Act contract.
-Any proposed residential development which creates more than one residence per contract is subject to review by the Planning Director to ensure compliance with these Rules and the density provisions of the applicable zoning and general plan land use designation.
+The owner must first demonstrate that there is an existing commercial agricultural use on the property.
+Any proposed residential development which creates more than one residence per contract is subject to review by the Administrator to ensure compliance with these Rules and the density provisions of the applicable zoning and general plan land use designation.

 Conservation Program